telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 {{endregion}}

-__ExcelTableCreated event:__
+The __ExcelTableCreated event:__

-It can be used in together with the public method __AddCustomExcelRow__.
+It can be used together with the public method __AddCustomExcelRow__.
 It allows adding and formatting new custom rows on the top of the every sheet (it could be specified as a header in the excel sheet):

 #### Handling the ExcelTableCreated event